ASoldo/rust_ml_ai/README.md

    Each annotated frame includes the running frame counter and a smoothed FPS estimate in the lower-right corner so you can monitor throughput at a glance.
+   Pass `--verbose` if you want the per-frame logs printed in the console.